 Captain Charlie Beadon: At Home on the Water

-From the time that I was knee high I have had a rod in my hand and a passion for the outdoors.
+From the time that I was a young boy I have had a rod in my hand and a passion for the outdoors.
 Growing up in Daytona Beach, Florida we spent many days fishing and crabbing on the inshore waters of the ICW, surf fishing near the local inlets and piers and when I wasn’t fishing I was usually exploring the woods and lakes near our home.
 Throughout high school I spent quite a bit of time bass fishing until I saved the money to purchase a small boat to get out into the area lakes.
 This really got me moving into a new direction because with the mobility of a boat I was able to work new waters and more importantly new tactics.
 After high school I joined the U.S. Marine Corps and went through my training at Paris Island before being stationed in Tampa, Florida with the 4th AAV.
 While in Tampa I also attended the University of South Florida, but never lost my passion for the open water.
 I quickly found that Tampa had some excellent saltwater fishing, especially around the inshore waters for snook and redfish.
 I started to experiment with some of the same lure tactics that I was using for bass and became instantly addicted!
 As soon as I was discharged from the Marines I moved to the Florida Keys where I received a true fishing education.
 In the Keys and throughout the Bahama Islands I had the opportunity to work on a number of sport fishing boats with some of the most knowledgeable skippers in the world.
 We mostly targeted offshore pelagics such as sailfish, marlin, tuna, dolphin and wahoo, but did quite a bit of bottom fishing as well for species such as grouper and snapper.
 The keys also afforded me the the opportunity to fish numerous fishing tournaments and also work on several commercial fishing boats.
 After 7 years in the Keys I moved up to the Lowcountry of South Carolina to run a charter fishing operation for a private club here in the Hilton Head area.
-Over the past 8 years I have grown attached to this area not only for the fishing, but also its natural beauty and culture.
+Over the past 10 years I have grown attached to this area not only for the fishing, but also its natural beauty and culture.
 In my opinion, Hilton Head has some of the finest inshore fishing that I have ever seen and when you add that to the beauty of the local scenery and wildlife you have a true jewel.

 18 foot Fly Boatworks: The Fish Hog

 If you are looking for a relaxing fishing experience you may want to get out for some shallow water sight fishing action.
 I generally sight fish the shallow flats out of my 18 foot technical poling skiff.
 This is a brand new boat and fully rigged to get you into exceptionally shallow water.
-I specifically chose this boat to fish the furthest backwaters around Hilton Head Island to get you into places where where most other boats can not get to!
+I specifically chose this boat to reach the furthest backwaters around Hilton Head Island to get you into places where where most other boats can not get to!
 Generally, we use the flats boat to target the estuary redfish, trout and flounder.
 The main advantage of the smaller boat is that by utilizing the super shallow draft, elevated platforms and push pole we are able move quietly through the estuary with out spooking fish as we approach them.
 This gives you a great chance to see the fish before you cast to them with light spinning or fly fishing tackle.

 20 foot Albury Skiff: The Fish Hog II